 |ESG investment becomes mainstream||I am hoping to see Tokio Marine Group make efforts to further enhance and promote ESG investment initiatives and ESG information disclosure.||Three Tokio Marine Group companies, namely Tokio Marine Asset Management, Tokio Marine Capital and Tokio Marine & Nichido, are signatories to The Principles for Sustainable Insurance (PSI) of the UNEP FI and are working to promote ESG investment as asset managers and as asset owners and will step up these efforts in the future.|

 To assure transparent and fair management, Tokio Marine Holdings works for timely and appropriate information disclosure, while implementing a variety of measures to realize fair and constructive dialogue with domestic and overseas shareholders and investors.

-For institutional investors, besides holding conference calls on financial results for each quarter, we also hold IR briefings led by top managers, beginning with the Group CEO, following the interim and fiscal year-end financial results, and at these briefings these managers explain management strategies and the progress of these strategies and hold dialogues.
-Additionally, we actively hold interviews with shareholders and investors in Japan and overseas and held a total of 538 interviews in the previous fiscal year.
-For individual investors, we hold an annual IR conference led by the Group CEO, while the IR Department actively convenes briefings in various cities throughout Japan.
+For institutional investors, besides holding conference calls on financial results, we also hold IR briefings led by top managers, beginning with the Group CEO, following the interim and fiscal year-end financial results, and at these briefings these managers explain management strategies and the progress of these strategies and hold dialogues.
+Additionally, we actively hold interviews with shareholders and investors in Japan and overseas and held a total of 537 interviews in the previous fiscal year.
+For individual investors, we hold an annual IR conference led by the Group CEO, while the IR officer and others actively convene briefings in various cities throughout Japan.

 The valuable opinions that the Company receives from shareholders and investors through these activities and the General Meeting of Shareholders are regularly reported to the Board of Directors, shared broadly as feedback to management and all Group employees and are useful in improving management.